DTV Daniel Television

 Drive

-If you have a designated driver, we highly recommend taking a car.
-It means you’ll spend less time crowded onto the trains with (potentially) very drunk people, and you have a bit more control over your schedule.
+Driving a car means you’ll spend less time crowded on the trains with (potentially) very drunk people, and you have a bit more control over your schedule (especially if there’s train delays/cancellations).

 Park at Allianz Arena (Bahnhof Fröttmaning) for just €1 per day.
 If your DD happens to get too drunk, you can leave your car overnight and pay €3 for every additional day your car is parked.